 At Improbable, we want to make it quicker and simpler to create games with SpatialOS, so that developers spend their time exploring and testing the new gameplay enabled by our technology.
 To do this, we’re introducing new solutions that make creating SpatialOS games with Unity and Unreal easier, while ensuring that developers don’t have to reinvent functionality that’s already in these engines.

 We’re calling these new solutions ‘game development kits’ (or ‘GDKs’).
 These GDKs are going to be very different in approach to our existing Unity and Unreal SDKs; each will be a complete solution, offering out-of-the-box functionality and providing seamless integration with a game engine.
 They will deal with the hardest and most repeatable problems associated with creating multiplayer games, while keeping the native workflows of the game engines they are developed for, wherever possible.
-(You can sign up here to get updates about them.)
+(You can sign up here to get updates about our Unreal GDK here and our Unity GDK here.)

 How we are designing the GDKs